 CEO of Hiscox since 2000 and Deputy Chairman of Lloyd’s 2001-2007

 Neil England has extensive international business expertise in a career spanning public and private companies varying in size from start-ups to global corporations.
 His executive career started in manufacturing and he has since held leadership roles in sales, marketing and general management across the food, FMCG (fast moving consumer goods), distribution and technology sectors.
 Mr England is a former Vice President of Mars Incorporated; Group Chief Executive of The Albert Fisher Group Plc and Group Commercial Director of Gallaher Group Plc.
 Additionally, he has started two technology businesses and advised on others.

 In his non-Executive career, Mr England was Chairman of Silverstone and four other private and private equity backed businesses, ITE Group plc (exhibitions) and was Senior Independent Director of Wincanton Plc.
 He is currently Non-Executive Chairman of BlackRock Emerging Europe plc (investment trust).

 Chairman of the Audit Committee

 Karen Brade has over 25 years of experience in project finance and private equity.
 Karen began her career at Citibank where she worked on various multi-national project finance transactions.
 From 1994 to 2004 she was at the Commonwealth Development Corporation, a leading emerging markets private equity firm, where she held a variety of positions in equity and debt investing, portfolio management, fund raising and investor development.
 Since 2005 she has been an adviser to hedge funds, family offices and private equity houses.
-She chairs the Audit Committee and is senior independent director of Crown Place VCT PLC, Chairman of Aberdeen Japan Investment Trust PLC and is a non-executive director of Keystone Investment Trust plc.
+She chairs the Audit Committee and is senior independent director of Crown Place VCT PLC, Chairman of Aberdeen Japan Investment Trust PLC and Chairman of Keystone Investment Trust plc.